bookschool/org/div/notes/Life Science/04 Genetics The Science of Heredity/04 Genetics The Science of Heredity.md

 Today, scientists use the word **gene** to describe the factors that control a trait. **Alleles** are the different forms of a gene.
 The gene that controls stem height in peas has one allele for tall stems and one allele for short stems.
-Each pea plant inherits two alleles—one from the egg and the other from the sperm.
+Each pea plant inherits two allelesâ€”one from the egg and the other from the sperm.
 A plant may inherit two alleles for tall stems, two alleles for short stems, or one of each.